telerik-boneyard/presentations/appbuilderbox/README.md

 Telerik AppBuilder
 ==========

-#### Presentation in a Box ..
-You'll love this!
+#### Presentation-In-a-Box ..
+You'll enjoy this.

-### /// You’re Awesome!

-Passionate about mobile and want to spread the excitement about Telerik Platform?
-We’re here to help and appreciate your awesomeness!

-### /// What’s in the Box?

-This is a "presentation in a box" - The idea is that you'll find everything you need for presentations of any size or shape.
-Here’s what you’ll find in our GitHub Repo – use it all or just pick the pieces you need:

-* Guides – Let us provide some presentation pointers; you can also roll on your own
-* Slide Decks – HTML 5 web-based ones, PDFs or PowerPoints to suit your needs
-* Demos – Selected showcase apps for easy presentations in your chosen IDE
+Everything you need to present on Telerik AppBuilder - nicely wrapped up in a box.
+Showcases features and highlights tooling for an easy conversation with developers.

 ### /// 20 Minute Cameo

-If you have a short amount of time to do a lightning talk on x-plat hybrid mobile development and Telerik AppBuilder, here’s what we think are the most important points to cover:
+If you have a short amount of time to do a lightning talk on X-platform hybrid mobile development and Telerik AppBuilder, here’s what we think are the most important points to hit:

 * Quickly explain mobile strategies (mobile web, native or hybrid)
 * Explain where Telerik AppBuilder fits with hybrid mobile development
 * Showcase tooling through flexibility of IDEs
 * Stick to the slide decks entirely and walk through options
-* Cover In-browser client, (Pick One: CLI, Sublime Text, Visual Studio) IDE integration
+* Cover In-browser client, Then pick one (from: CLI, Sublime Text, Visual Studio) IDE integration
 * Show quick build/deployment using Companion app and QR code scanner
 * Mention Plugins Marketplace
 * Highlight flexibility and wrap-up